 Pain Points Holding Back the C-Suite in AI Adoption

-As per the survey, around 44% of CXO are “well-acquainted” with AI.
-This number clearly indicates the huge gap between the awareness of the top-decision makers in implementing AI and the growing importance of AI.
+This number clearly indicates the huge gap between the awareness of the top decision-makers in implementing AI and the growing importance of AI.

 Why does this matter for us to know about AI?
-Well, we have employees/staff who know it and can implement the stuff. – many CXOs might come up with this statement.
+Well, we have employees/staff who know it and can implement the stuff. – Many CXOs might come up with this statement.

 Who makes the final call – you (CXO) or your employee? – our next question for you.